riesentoaster/valentinhuber.me/about.md

 Hi!
 I'm Valentin Huber.
 I like computers, guitars, bikes, music and podcasts.
 You'll find me writing about these and any other topic I might take an interest in.

+- I'm currently studying computer science at [ZHAW](https://zhaw.ch).
+- I got to study abroad for a semester at [North Carolina State University](https://ncsu.edu) in Raleigh, NC, USA.
+- I did an internship at [Syntegon](https://syntegon.com).
+- I attended [Youth2Engineer](https://www.zhaw.ch/en/engineering/study/pre-college/) at ZHAW
-I'm currently studying computer science at [ZHAW](https://zhaw.ch).
-I graduated Schaffhausen's High School and completed my civil service in a school, a soup kitchen, an industrial kitchen and an IT departement.
-I completed [Youth2Engineer](https://www.zhaw.ch/en/engineering/study/pre-college/) at ZHAW and an internship at [Syntegon](https://syntegon.com).
-I got to study abroad for a semester at [North Carolina State University](https://ncsu.edu) in Raleigh, NC, USA.
+- I completed my civil service in a school, a soup kitchen, an industrial kitchen and an IT departement.
+- I graduated Schaffhausen's High School.

 ## GitHub
 Find my projects on my [GitHub profile](https://github.com/riesentoaster).